-Paris - An appetite-curbing hormone found in the gut may help overweight and obese people shed weight, lower blood pressure and reduce cholesterol levels, according to a study released on Wednesday.
+An appetite-curbing hormone found in the gut may help overweight and obese people shed weight, lower blood pressure and reduce cholesterol levels, according to a newly released study.

 Known as glucagon-like peptide-1, or GLP-1, the hormone is naturally secreted from the intestine when we eat.